telerik/blazor-docs/components/grid/columns/bound.md

 >tip You can optimize database queries in two ways:
 >
-> * Use an `IQueriable<MyModel>` collection for the grid `Data`.
+> * Use an `IQueryable<MyModel>` collection for the grid `Data`.
 The grid will build a LINQ expression internally that will be resolved only when needed.
 This can be useful when the `Data` comes from something like an EntityFramework context.
 > * Implement [manual data source operations](..//manual-operations) and implement the desired query yourself.
 In a future version, the `DataSourceRequest` object will become serializable so you can send it directly over HTTP to a controller and use the LINQ queries it will build for you.

 ## See Also